 RuutiBudjetti is a participatory budgeting model in which decisions on young people’s leisure time activities and services are made together with young people.
 In RuutiBudjetti, ideas are collected and refined regionally and in several stages in order for as many young people as possible to have an opportunity to influence the development of leisure time activities, hobby opportunities and their own environment.
-Voting on RuutiBudjetti was carried out in the autumn of 2019 on the same website as the OmaStadi voting.
+Voting on RuutiBudjetti was carried out in the autumn of 2021.
 More information on RuutiBudjetti.

 Volunteer activities provide you with meaningful projects and memorable experiences.
 The City of Helsinki provides plenty of activities that do not require a long-term commitment and in which you can be involved in a way that suits your own opportunities and life situation.
 Read about volunteer activity opportunities on their new pages.
 For example, you can become a Park Pal – a volunteer working in green spaces, or organise a communal work event.
 Volunteers can work at youth centres, in Child Welfare Services or as Cultural Pals, for example.